Nneji123/Serving-Machine-Learning-Models/README.md

 streamlit run streamlit_app.py
 ```

-You should be able to view the web application in your browser with this link <http://127.0.0.1:8501/>
+You should be able to view the web application in your browser with this link http://127.0.0.1:8501/

+#### You can also check out my other Streamlit Projects with this [link](https://github.com/search?q=user%3ANneji123+streamlit)

 ### Serving Models as Desktop/Mobile Applications⚡